deva01dharshini/Bank-Churn-Customer-Prediction/README.md

 - SMOTE from imblearn.over_sampling
 ### Data Collection and Analysis :
 - Load the data using pandas read_csv
-- analyse the data
+- Analyse the data
 ### Exploratory data analysis:
  ### Data cleaning
- - removing irrelevant columns
+ - Removing irrelevant columns
- ### checking for null values**
+ ### checking for null values
  - Find and remove the null values
 ### Feature Engineering:
  ### Encoding categorical data
  - Converting categorical data into numerical data
 ### Data visualizations:
- -Analyse categorical features through count plot
+ - Analyse categorical features through count plot
  ### Handling the Imbalanced Dataset
  - Synthetic Minority Oversampling Technique(SMOTE): SMOTE first selects a minority class instance a at random and finds its k nearest minority class neighbors.
 The synthetic instance is then created by choosing one of the k nearest neighbors b at